Kelvin Fletcher

 Kelvin Warren Fletcher (born 17 January 1984) is an English actor, model, racing driver, presenter and farmer.
 He played Andy Sugden in the ITV soap opera Emmerdale, a role he played from 1996 until 2016.
 In 2019, Fletcher won the seventeenth series of Strictly Come Dancing with his professional partner Oti Mabuse.

 Early life

 Fletcher attended Mayfield Primary School in Derker, Greater Manchester for his primary school education, and North Chadderton School, Chadderton for his secondary education.

-Born the oldest of three boys, his youngest brother, Brayden Fletcher, was also a child actor, appearing in Coronation Street in 1996.
+Fletcher is the oldest of three boys; his youngest brother, Brayden, is also an actor, appearing in Coronation Street in 2016.
 His half sister is actress and musician, Keeley Forsyth.
 At the age of six, Fletcher started attending drama classes at the Oldham Theatre Workshop and was first seen on television on a Saturday Disney report when he was starring as Charlie in Charlie Is My Darling, which he also performed in a special show at the London Palladium.